kr4chinin/fridge-with-notes/README.md

  - Search bar
  - Date of creation will be inserted automatically at the bottom of the note
  - Click on note title or note content to open it in full screen

+You can check this app live on **GitHub pages** via this link - https://kr4chinin.github.io/fridge-with-notes/.